logo for pictures-of-cats.org

 If the following scenario is in place you might consider having your cat checked by a veterinarian for diabetes.
 These symptoms are however not exclusive to a diabetic cat.
 The symptoms are due to the cats inability to store or use glucose.
 This results in higher levels in the blood and some glucose is excreted in the urine.
 As glucose needs to be in solution (dissolved in water) water is lost from the cat in the urine.
 Hence greater thirst and more urine.
 These are some symptoms

-• Your cats coat may be in poor condition (this though may be due to poor grooming du to being overweight).
+- Your cats coat may be in poor condition (this though may be due to poor grooming due to being overweight).

 Cause of Diabetes

 There are 2 types of diabetes.
-In type I, insulin dependent diabetes, the cat doesn't produce enough insulin.
+In type I (or 1), insulin dependent diabetes, the cat doesn’t produce enough insulin.
 The lack of production of insulin is due in turn to lack of functional beta cells.
 It is currently thought that the reason for this is due to genetic predisposition and environmental factors (e.g a viral infection).

-In type II diabetes the condition develops because the cells of the body do not respond to insulin.
+In type II (or 2) diabetes the condition develops because the cells of the body do not respond to insulin.
 This may be due to overeating and being overweight.
-In overweight or obese cats there is a reduced number of "receptor sites" where insulin acts.
+In overweight or obese cats there is a reduced number of “receptor sites” where insulin acts (src: Veterinary Notes for Cat Owners).
+Type 2 diabetes is caused by the pancreas not producing enough insulin to deal with large quantities of blood sugar released into the bloodstream (src: Your Cat by Dr. Hodgkins).

-Dr. Elizabeth Hodgkins believes that an underlying cause of cats being overweight and diabetic is a diet of dry cat food.
-Although of course a cat's genetic make up dictates her susceptibility to such a condition.
-There is an increase in dry food diets and in feline diabetes.
-The two, it seems, are linked.
+Dr. Elizabeth Hodgkins believes that one underlying cause of cats being overweight and diabetic is a diet of dry cat food (i.e. being overweight is not a cause).
+Although, of course a cat’s genetic make up dictates her susceptibility to such a condition.
+There has been an increase in dry food diets (highly convenient for supplier, buyer and cat) and a parallel increase in feline diabetes.
+The two, it seems, may be linked.
+Please see this example: EVO Cat Food.

 Photo © Mags